kikejimenez/time_series_model_basics/README.md

 # Forecasting Basics
+> Fundamental Algorithms in Forecasting

-> Generate and Plot Forecasts for Time Series Data
+> [Documentation and Code is hosted on Github](https://github.com/kikejimenez/time_series_model_basics)  > Generate and Plot Forecasts for Time Series Data

+> Includes:SMA, WMA and Single and Double Exponential Smoothing

 ## Install